-To maintain the favourable conservation condition of Old sessile oak woods with Ilex and Blechnum in the British Isles in Ballyarr Wood SAC, which is defined by the following list of attributes and targets:
+To restore the favourable conservation condition of Old sessile oak woods with Ilex and Blechnum in the British Isles in Union Wood SAC, which is defined by the following list of attributes and targets:

 Attribute Measure Target Notes Habitat area Hectares Area stable or increasing, subject to natural processes.
-See map 2 Old sessile oak woods with Ilex and Blechnum in the British Isles is present at Ballyarr Wood, where it occurs in association with a variety of other native woodland types.
-Ballyarr Wood is state-owned and protected as a Nature Reserve.
-As part of the National Survey of Native Woodlands (NSNW), Ballyarr Wood (NSNW site code 1422) was surveyed by Perrin et al. (2008); its conservation assessment score was ranked as joint fifth nationally.
-Ballyarr Wood (code 1422) was also included in national monitoring surveys (O'Neill and Barron, 2013; Daly et al., in prep.).
-Map 2 shows the minimum area of old sessile oak woodland within the SAC, which has been calculated as 17.9ha based on Perrin et al., (2008) Habitat distribution Occurrence No decline, subject to natural processes.
-The woodland location is shown on map 2 Distribution based on Perrin et al. (2008) Woodland size Hectares Area stable or increasing.
+See map 2 Old sessile oak woods with Ilex and Blechnum in the British Isles is present at Union Wood SAC.
+Union Wood is state-owned and protected as a Nature Reserve.
+As part of the National Survey of Native Woodlands (NSNW), Union Wood (NSNW site code 1401) was surveyed by Perrin et al. (2008).
+Union Wood (code 1401) was also included in national monitoring surveys (O'Neill and Barron, 2013; Daly et al., in prep.).
+The minimum area of old sessile oak woodland within the SAC is estimated to be 19.0ha (Perrin. et al, 2008).
+It is important to note that further unsurveyed areas may be present within the SAC Habitat distribution Occurrence No decline, subject to natural processes.
+The mapped woodland location is shown on map 2 Distribution based on Perrin et al. (2008).
+It is important to note that further unsurveyed areas may be present within the SAC Woodland size Hectares Area stable or increasing.
 Where topographically possible, "large" woods at least 25ha in size and "small" woods at least 3ha in size The target areas for individual woodlands aim to reduce habitat fragmentation and benefit those species requiring 'deep' woodland conditions (Peterken, 2002).
-In some cases, topographical constraints may restrict expansion Woodland structure: cover and height Percentage; metres; centimetres 30%; median canopy The target aims for a diverse structure with a relatively closed canopy containing mature trees; subcanopy layer with semi-mature trees and shrubs; and well-developed herb layer and ground layer.
+In some cases, topographical constraints may restrict expansion Woodland structure: cover and height Percentage; metres; centimetres Total canopy cover at least 30%; median canopy height at least 11m; native shrub layer cover 10-75%; native herb/dwarf shrub layer cover at least 20% and height at least 20 cm; bryophyte cover at least 4% The target aims for a diverse structure with a relatively closed canopy containing mature trees; subcanopy layer with semi-mature trees and shrubs; and well-developed herb layer and ground layer.
 Assessment criteria are described in Daly et al. (in prep.) and O'Neill and Barron (2013) Woodland structure: community diversity and extent Hectares Maintain diversity and extent of community types Described in Perrin et al. (2008).
-See also the Irish Vegetation Classification (Perrin, 2016; www.biodiversityireland.ie/projects/national-vegetation-database/irish-vegetation-classification) Woodland structure: natural regeneration Seedling:sapling:pole ratio Seedlings, saplings and pole age-classes of target species for 91A0 woodlands and other native tree species occur in adequate proportions to ensure survival of woodland canopy The target species for 91A0 are sessile oak ( Quercus petraea ) and the hybrid oak Quercus x rosacea .
-Assessment criteria are described in Daly et al. (in prep.) and O'Neill and Barron (2013) Woodland structure: dead wood Number per hectare At least 19 stems/ha of dead wood of at least 20cm diameter Dead wood is a valuable resource and an integral part of a healthy, functioning woodland ecosystem.
+See also the Irish Vegetation Classification (Perrin, 2016; www.biodiversityireland.ie/projects/national- vegetation-database/irish-vegetation-classification) Woodland structure: natural regeneration Seedling: sapling: pole ratio Seedlings, saplings and pole age-classes of target species for 91A0 woodlands and other native tree species occur in adequate proportions to ensure survival of woodland canopy The target species for 91A0 are sessile oak (Quercus petraea) and the hybrid oak Quercus x rosacea .
+Assessment criteria are described in Daly et al. (in prep.) and O'Neill and Barron (2013).
+Union Wood exhibits poor structure due to, inter alia, a lack of small and medium-sized Quercus trees and seedlings (Daly et al., in prep.)
+Woodland structure: dead wood Number per hectare At least 19 stems/ha of dead wood of at least 20cm diameter Dead wood is a valuable resource and an integral part of a healthy, functioning woodland ecosystem.
 Dead wood comprises old senescent trees, standing dead trees, fallen dead wood (including large branches) and rotten stumps of any species.
 Assessment criteria are described in Daly et al. (in prep.) and O'Neill and Barron (2013) Woodland structure: veteran trees Number per hectare No decline Veteran trees are important habitats for bryophytes, lichens, saproxylic organisms, and some bird species.
 Their retention is important to ensure continuity of habitats/niches and propagule sources